Diana Pottery Australia History & Gallery (updated June 2023)

-I have known about Diana for more than 30 years and often find pieces in my bargain hunting.
-I used to have a decent collection but I have just kept a couple of pieces for myself now.
+I collected Diana for about 30 years, but I have only kept a couple of favourite pieces for myself now.

 Diana Pottery Australia operated from 1941 to 1966 in Marrickville Sydney and was the most important Australian ceramics manufacturer during this time.